After publishing your survey, it can be shared so that other users can submit responses to it.

 This feature will not function in private browsing sessions.

 Link to your survey

-The link at the bottom of the Collaborate tab can be shared so others can open your survey.
+The Share this survey section at the top of the Share survey page provides a link that can be shared so others can open your survey.
 The link can be configured to open the survey in a browser or in the field app, or allow the user to choose where it is opened.

 You can use this link in the following ways:

 - Copy and send the link via email or a messaging service.
 You can also copy it to a web page.

 - Scan the QR code for the link with a device.

 When scanning the QR code, some third-party apps may require you to copy and paste the result to a mobile browser to open the survey in the field app.
 Other apps may open the result automatically or provide a button to open the result in a mobile browser.
 Some QR code apps change their behavior at different releases, so it is recommended that you try a few to find one that works well on your device.